 1. Well Defined Curriculum

-You should get both classroom training and practical driving time; you will need both of these aspects of learning to get through the driving test.
+You should get quality classroom training and sufficient practical driving time; you will need both of these aspects of learning to get through the driving test.

 As they say, you can’t hit a target that you cannot see, so the ideal CDL schools should have a very clearly stated curriculum that lays out the goals and objectives along the way to getting your CDL.